 These services will be injected automatically by Firely Server.
+See below for additional guidance on how to register services in the DI container.

 Configure

 The main requirements for this method are:

 - It is public static; - It has a first formal argument of type Microsoft.AspNetCore.Buider.
 IApplicationBuilder; - It is the only method in this class matching the first two requirements.